dbalamo/FifoLogger/readme.md

 - **stdout1000.ts**: Logging many messages quickly to the console.
 - **slowFile1000.ts**: Demonstrates using a slower dequeue timeout.
 - **bigFile100.ts**: Shows logging with large attached objects.
+- **rejuvenator.ts**: shows the settings and behaviour of the file rejuvenator.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.